wp-plugins/buddypress-links/readme.txt

 == Screenshots ==

 1. This is the directory.
-There is also a widget that looks almost identical, but has configurable thumbs sizes.
+Not seen on this image are the search, order by, and category drop down filters.
-2. This is the home page of a link.
-Most people will probably want to modify the template.
+2. This is the how the links activity items appear on the main activity stream.
 3. This is the create/admin form.
-You can see a YouTube clip that was auto-detected.
+You can see how web page thumbs were auto-detected.

 == Installation ==